garyz712/TVA/README.md

 ## Motivation

-ViTs are state-of-the-art in many computer vision tasks but are compute- and memory-heavy.
-Edge deployment of ViTs is often infeasible due to:
+ViTs and transfromer are state-of-the-art in many computer vision and natural language processing tasks but are compute- and memory-heavy.
+Edge deployment of ViTs in full precision for all tokens is often slow and unnecessary due to:
+- Token importance Sparsity (only a few tokens are important in a long sequence),
 - Uniform high-precision computation (e.g., FP32),
 - GEMM-centric attention implementations,
 - Static memory access and data reuse inefficiencies.

 TVA addresses these issues through:
 - **Token-aware precision adaptation**, using INT4, INT8, or INT16 depending on token importance.
-- **Outer-product attention**, improving V-vector reuse and avoiding dense GEMMs.
+- **Outer-product attention**, improving alignment of importance-driven Matrix Multiplications.
-- **FPGA-specific optimizations**, leveraging DSPs, BRAM, and pipelined MAC units for high-throughput low-latency execution.
+- **FPGA-specific optimizations**, leveraging DSPs, BRAM, and pipelined MAC units for high-throughput flexible low-latency execution.

 ---